Did you lose your job this year? There is no federal tax deduction for job-hunting expenses.

 Losing your job often means you have a lower income during the year, which can not only lower your taxes, it may even allow you to qualify for the Earned Income Tax Credit (EITC).
 You can still claim the credit for child and dependent expenses (daycare) while you are looking for work, as long as you have earned income during the year.

-Don’t forget to see your Tax Pro when you have major life changes like getting laid off, becoming self-employed, or taking money from a retirement plan, or getting married or divorced.
+Don’t forget to see your Tax Pro when you have major life changes like getting laid off, becoming self-employed, taking money from a retirement plan, or getting married or divorced.

 Is there a tax credit or deduction for losing my job?